-Unless you live in Hell’s Kitchen, we’re betting you don’t spend a lot of time eating in this part of town.
-But those who do will tell you there are lots of excellent restaurants in the area, from hole-in-the-wall Thai to upscale Italian.
+Unless you live or work in Hell’s Kitchen, we’re betting you don’t spend a lot of time eating in this part of town.
+But those who do will tell you there are lots of excellent restaurants in the area, from Thai to fancy Italian to Mediterranean small plates.
 You just need to know where to look.

 A general rule of thumb when it comes to Hell’s Kitchen restaurants: your options vastly improve as you move north from the Javits Center, and as you move away from the Port Authority Bus Terminal.
 Then again, that’s probably true for life in general.
 The less time you spend near those places, the better off you’ll be.